biwunor/Backend-Cloud-Infrastructure-Ecosystem-/docs/AWS-Amplify.md

 ## Conclusion

-AWS Amplify provides a comprehensive platform for developing and deploying the Africa Help App with minimal infrastructure management.
+AWS Amplify provides a comprehensive platform for developing and deploying the UW Help App with minimal infrastructure management.
 The integration of authentication, API, storage, and hosting services creates a cohesive development experience while maintaining flexibility for future expansion.

 ---